ARMmbed/mbed-client/porting-guide.md

 To compile for a target board, you need a [target description](http://docs.yottabuild.org/tutorial/targets.html) that describes how to compile for the target.

 **Pekka says this is confusing:**
+**Yogesh : Updated , Comments ??**
-The target description also defines values which modules can test for when selecting dependency modules.
-The `lwm2m-client` module, for example, uses the platform name which each target defines to choose which `lwm2m-client-<platform-name>` module to depend on to provide the platform specific implementation.
+The `lwm2m-client` module uses the platform name, which each target defines, to choose which `lwm2m-client-<platform-name>` module to depend on to provide the platform specific implementation.
 **Until here**